Summer is here, it’s time for BBQs, beer gardens, festivals, weekend trips and holidays.

-Now the question is…can you do this and maintain the physique you are working towards or maintain the physique you now have/have worked for alongside?
+Now the question is…can you do these things and either maintain a physique you are happy with or keep working towards a physique goal?

 As a coach to many people it is something that I have come to discuss weekly.
 It’s not always a situation that I myself raise but more often than not; a situation that my clients raise.
 I usually get two different scenarios…